Research in my laboratory focuses on the ecology, evolution, biogeography, and conservation of butterflies and other organisms in Southeast Asia.

 Phylogeography of Volant Animals in Southeast Asia

 Studies of island biogeography and geographical vicariance have been instrumental in understanding the spatial distribution of biodiversity.
 The Indo-Australian Archipelago (IAA) in Southeast Asia comprises thousands of islands and is divided by one of the most abrupt biogeographical transitions in the world: Wallace's Line.
 It is perhaps for these reasons that Alfred R. Wallace's nineteenth century observations in the IAA stimulated the development of biogeography (or zoogeography) as a field of study.
 Until recently, pragmatic considerations hindered the application of methodological advances made in other regions to the study of biogeography in the IAA, despite its suitability as a natural laboratory.
-However, the past ten years have seen a flurry of renewed investigation, including a number of studies on the geology of the region and molecular phylogenetic investigations of the organisms that inhabit it.
+However, the past decade has seen a flurry of renewed investigation, including a number of studies on the geology of the region and molecular phylogenetic investigations of the organisms that inhabit it.

 I have investigated the phylogeography of several widespread butterfly and bird species found on many of the region's major land masses, and found that some populations of these "widespread" species are distinct enough to merit recognition as distinct species.
 In addition, I uncovered novel spatial patterns of genetic variation and Wolbachia infection across the IAA.